cruseakshay/Notes/JAVA/NotesFromReading/OCP/8_IO.md

 The Writer class, which FileWriter inherits from, offers a *write(String)* method that allows a String object to be written directly to the stream.
 Using FileReader also allows you to pair it with BufferedReader in order to use the very convenient *readLine()* method.

 only the Reader/Writer solution gives us structured access to the text data and also takes care of *character encoding*.

+### The ObjectInputStream and ObjectOutputStream Classes

+- serialization
+  The process of converting an in-memory object to a stored data format

+- deserialization
+  process of converting stored data into an object

+#### The Serializable Interface